Executive Summary

 Ensuring that the commercialization of these technologies is both cost-effective and on track to meet the milestones for decarbonization on time

-The approach relies on disruptive innovations that develop advanced reactors with benefits that deliver value to the market, including easing deployment challenges, accelerating deployments, and increasing costcompetitiveness, all while increasing safety and maintaining reliability.
+The approach relies on disruptive innovations that develop advanced reactors with benefits that deliver value to the market, including easing deployment challenges, accelerating deployments, and increasing cost-competitiveness, all while increasing safety and maintaining reliability.
 This requires the industry to change how it designs, deploys, and operates advanced reactors.
-The approach is framed to allow a realistic, phased, and riskmanaged approach to deploying advanced nuclear technology.
+The approach is framed to allow a realistic, phased, and risk-managed approach to deploying advanced nuclear technology.
+This approach of establishing, advancing, and expanding (EAE) to scale (see Figure 1) is the basis for pursuing industry priorities by setting up early wins, derisking for owners, and creating fast followers.

 “The approach is framed to allow a realistic, phased, and risk-managed approach to deploying advanced nuclear technology.“

-This approach of establishing, advancing, and expanding to scale (EAE) (see Figure 1) is the basis for pursuing industry priorities by setting up early wins, derisking for owners, and creating fast followers.
-Finally, the active involvement of industry leaders has been a key driver for multistakeholder collaboration in developing this roadmap.
-Continued industry leadership is essential to execute and drive the strategy, promote collaboration and coordination, and ensure that actions are being completed on the roadmap, which need to be taken now to ensure that the 2050 vision can be achieved.
-Industry leadership must articulate a vision that builds confidence, attracts capital and investment, inspires the industry to overcome the inevitable challenges, brings technology to the market, and achieves the needed deployments.
-The 2050 goal is possible only if we start now.
+Continued industry leadership is essential to execute and drive the strategy, promote collaboration and coordination, and ensure that actions are being completed on the roadmap, which need to be taken now to ensure that the future energy demand can be met.
+Industry leadership must articulate a vision that builds confidence, attracts capital and investment, inspires the industry to overcome the inevitable challenges, brings technology to the market, and achieves the needed large-scale deployments.
+The deployment of over 300 GW of new nuclear capacity is only possible through persistent effort.

-The approach to drive value to meet market demand informs the actions needed to create success in advanced reactor commercialization.
-These actions are divided into two areas: 1) conditions that would further enable advanced reactors to meet market needs (called enablers) and 2) the actions that the industry plans to take to deliver advanced reactors into the market.
+The roadmap presents a foundational approach to meeting market demand, built around two main components: 1) conditions that would further enable advanced reactors to meet market needs (called enablers), and 2) the key issues that the industry plans to address to deliver advanced reactors into the market.

 Enablers are the conditions related to policy, regulatory, and public acceptance surrounding the commercialization of advanced reactors and are key opportunities for stakeholders and the industry to enable and enhance the deployment of advanced reactors.